Manipulator Differential Kinematics: Part 1: Kinematics, Velocity, and Applications: Manipulator Jacobian Applications

 where $k_t$ is the translational motion gain and $k_r$ is the rotational motion gain.
-Note that since the error $\vec{e}$ is in the base-frame of the robot we must use the base-frame manipulator Jacobian $^0\mat{J}(\vec{q})$ in (\ref{eq:rrmc1}) or (\ref{eq:rrmc2}).
+The inverse of the gain, $\mat{k}^{-1}$, corresponds to the time constant of the scheme.
+Note that since the error $\vec{e}$ is in the base frame of the robot we must use the base-frame manipulator Jacobian $^0\mat{J}(\vec{q})$ in (\ref{eq:rrmc1}) or (\ref{eq:rrmc2}).

 The control scheme we have just described will cause the error to asymptotically decrease to zero.
-For real applications this is slow and impractical.
-We can improve this by increasing $k_t$ and $k_r$ and capping the $\vec{\nu}$ norm at some value $\nu_{m}$, before stopping when the error norm drops below some value ${\lVert \vec{e} \rVert}_m$
+For real applications, this is slow and impractical.
+We can improve this by increasing $k_t$ and $k_r$ and capping the end-effector velocity norm ${\lVert \vec{\nu} \rVert}$ at some value $\nu_{m}$, before stopping when the error norm ${\lVert \vec{e} \rVert}$ drops below some value $e_m$

-This will cause the error to reduce at a consistent rate until the end of the motion where the velocity asymptotically decreases to safely stop the robot.
-The effect of this is displayed in Figure \ref{fig:rrmc2}.
-Alternatively, (\ref{eq:rrmc3}) could be modified to create different velocity profiles, such as a linearly decreasing velocity norm, if desired.
-Additionally, (\ref{eq:rrmc3}) can be modified to adjust the translational and angular velocity profiles separately.
+This will cause ${\lVert \vec{\nu} \rVert}$ to be consistent until $e_m$ is reached and subsequently ${\lVert \vec{\nu} \rVert}$ asymptotically decreases to safely stop the robot.
+The effect of this is displayed in Figure \ref{fig:rrmc2} where $\nu_m$ has been set to 2.0.
+This approach involves combining mixed units, see Excurse \ref{fig:note1}.

+This particular approach may cause unintuitive results as both ${\lVert \vec{e} \rVert}$ and ${\lVert \vec{\nu} \rVert}$ are non-homogeneous -- they combine translational and rotational units.
+Therefore, a more intuitive approach would be to modify (\ref{eq:rrmc3}) to adjust the translational and angular velocity profiles separately.
+Alternate velocity profiles, such as a linearly decreasing velocity norm, are possible through modification of (\ref{eq:rrmc3}).

+Although we have the safety mechanism of capping ${\lVert \vec{\nu} \rVert}$ at $\nu_m$, care must still be taken to not increase $k_t$ and $k_r$ without due consideration.
+Well-known problems caused by an excessive gain value, such as overshoot and system instability, may become apparent, especially on a real-world robot (which has non-modelled dynamics including flexibility, communication delay, and non-linearities).

+For a \emph{reactive} task, where a dynamic environment is causing the goal pose to change, simply update the desired end-effector pose $\mat[0]{T}_{e^*}$ in (\ref{eq:pbs1}) at each time step, based on sensory information.
+A technique such as position-based visual servoing could be used to achieve this \cite{vs}.
+Refer to \href{https://github.com/jhavl/dkt}{Notebook 3} where we use the Swift simulator to show this in action.